Pet Dental Care in Bangor, ME

 Broken, loose, or missing teeth

-Discoloration or tartar build up
+Discoloration or tartar buildup

 Excessive chewing or drooling